Dr-Noob/peakperf/README.md

 - [7] [Agner Fog Instruction Tables (Page 111, VFMADD132PS)](https://www.agner.org/optimize/instruction_tables.pdf)

 _NOTES:_
+- Older microarchitectures may be added in the future.
+If I have not added olds architecture is because I can't test peakperf on them since I have not access to this hardware.
 - Ice Lake supports AVX512 instructions but it only has 1 AVX512 VPU (at least in client Ice Lake), while it has 2 VPUs for AVX2.
 Because AVX512 runs in lower freqeuncy, the performance obtained with AVX2 (using 2 VPUs) is better than with AVX512 (using 1 VPU).
 Thus, peak performance in Ice Lake is obtained using AVX2, although it supports AVX512 instruction set.
 - Slots column is calculated with `FPUs x Latency`.